osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 # Run the PI to OCS Agent Configuration Utility

-You use the PI to OCS Agent Configuration Utility to configure your PI Data Archive server connection settings before creating a data transfer.
+Use the PI to OCS Agent Configuration Utility to configure your PI Data Archive server connection settings before creating a data transfer.
 After a PI to OCS Agent installation or upgrade, you can use the utility to add or change the source PI Data Archive, view connection details, add PI mappings, and set data privacy settings.

 ### Topics in this section